spacecatpixel/lokidocs/docs/FAQ.md

 ###**Can you run multiple service nodes in a single VPS server?**

 It is recomended that you run different instances per [Service Node](../ServiceNodes/SNOverview) however it is not required..

+###**Can a pool member request for the stake to be unlocked?**

+In pooled nodes, any contributor that requests the stake to unlock will schedule the Service Node for expiration.

 ---